 - Expanded merchant network.
 We have also continued to scale the breadth and reach of our platform.
 From June 30, 2019 to June 30, 2020, our merchant base expanded by 84%.
 As of September 30, 2020, our merchant base increased an additional 15% from June 30, 2020. - Impressive dollar-based merchant retention.
 Our dollar-based merchant retention has consistently exceeded 100% for each cohort of merchants that joined the Affirm platform since 2016.
-Dollar-based merchant retention represents the GMV generated by a cohort of merchants during a given year, relative to the GMV generated in the prior year, by the same cohort of merchants. - Compelling network revenue growth.
-Network revenue, which combines merchant network revenue and virtual card network revenue, accounted for 53% and 54% of our total revenues for the fiscal years ended June 30, 2019 and June 30, 2020, respectively.
-Network revenue accounted for 45% and 57% of our total revenues for the three months ended September 30, 2019 and September 30, 2020, respectively.
-We believe that the increasing share of network revenue in our revenue mix demonstrates the value of our platform.
+Dollar-based merchant retention represents the GMV generated by a cohort of merchants during a given year, relative to the GMV generated in the prior year, by the same cohort of merchants. - Compelling contribution profit.
+Our platform has demonstrated increasingly attractive contribution profit.
+From fiscal years ended June 30, 2019 to June 30, 2020, our contribution profit as a percentage of GMV grew from 2.1% to 3.5%.
+For the three months ended September 30, 2020, our contribution profit as a percentage of GMV grew from 2.9% to 3.0% compared with the three months ended September 30, 2019.